denis-beurive/AngularJS1/test4/README.md

 If you used other languages or frameworks, then you may be confused by the AngularJS' terminology.

 * What is a controller ?
 Does it contain the application's logic, as it is the case within MVC frameworks such as Symfony, ZF or ROR ?
 * What is a module ?
-Is it the equivalent of a Python or a Perl's module ?
+Is it the equivalent of a Python or a Perl module ?
 * What is a service ?
 * What is a component ?